An outdoor wedding ceremony with scenic mountain views in the background.

 Planning a wedding often means juggling a tight budget while making countless decisions about where to save and where to splurge.
 It’s natural to look for ways to cut costs, but when it comes to photography, some investments truly pay off—and adding a second photographer is one of them.
 Let’s explore why including a second photographer is worth every penny.

-KEY POINT: while hiring a second photographer is a great investment to elevate your wedding day experience, it’s important to note that the responsibility of sourcing a qualified second photographer falls on your lead photographer, not you (Phew!!! one less thing to do, right?!?).
+While hiring a second photographer is a great investment to elevate your wedding day experience, it’s important to note that the responsibility of sourcing a qualified second photographer falls on your lead photographer, not you (Phew!!! one less thing to do, right?!?).
 Be sure to discuss this option with your photographer ahead of time to ensure they can bring on a trusted second shooter who matches their style and quality standards.

 1. MORE COMPREHENSIVE COVERAGE